 |Target symptoms||Pharmacology options|

-- Conduct disorder: a pediatric mental disorder characterized by recurrent behavior in which patients do not comply with social norms and rules or the basic rights of others.
-Examples include violence, destruction, theft, lying, and serious breaking of rules present over a duration of at least 1 year.
-An important risk factor is parental rejection and neglect.
-Management includes family therapy, behavioral modification, and pharmacotherapy.
+|Characteristics||ODD||DMDD DMDD Disruptive mood dysregulation disorder (DMDD) is a childhood mental disorder involving chronic negative mood, irritability, and severe, recurrent temperamental outbursts.
+Age of onset is prior to 10 years old and a typical feature is perpetual feelings of anger and irritability.
+Disruptive Mood Dysregulation Disorder||Conduct disorder Conduct Disorder Conduct disorder (CD) is a pediatric mental disorder characterized by a recurrent behavior in which patients do not comply with social norms and rules or the basic rights of others.
+Examples include violence, destruction, theft, lying, and serious breaking of rules present over ≥ 1 year.
+Conduct Disorder|

 |Onset||Preschool age||Ages 6–10 years||

 |Mood||Angry/irritable||Angry/irritable||No mood component|

 |Impairment in interpersonal relationships||Exhibits continued and frequent argumentative/defiant behaviors inconsistent with developmental level||Exhibits outbursts of emotion inconsistent with developmental level||